 Many people have faced financial, physical, and mental hardship due to the crisis.
 Here are some Swiss charities and helplines to assist you:

-- Caritas – advice and counselling on debt and finance concerns
+- Caritas – advice and counseling on debt and finance concerns

 - Swiss Red Cross – emergency advice and aid.
 Search for your canton’s Red Cross for specific help